Cubusky/com.cubusky.core/Documentation~/Instance.md

 [DisallowMultipleComponent]
 public class TimeScaleInstance : Instance<TimeScaleInstance>
 {
     [field: SerializeField] public float timeScale { get; set; } = 1f;

     public override void OnCurrent()
     {
         Time.timeScale = timeScale;
     }
 }
 ```

 ![](images/Instance.png)

 When our game starts, the `TimeScaleInstance` on the camera is recognized and our time scale is set to 1.
 When our pause screen gets enabled however, our time scale is set to 0.
-Then, when our pause screen gets disabled, the `TimeScaleInstance` recognizes the current instance and resets the time scale back to 1.
+Then, when our pause screen gets disabled, the `TimeScaleInstance` recognizes the last known instance and resets the time scale back to 1.

 By virtue of implementation, it becomes trivial to make a weapon select menu that puts us in slowmotion rather than stopping time completely.

 ![](images/Instance%20Multiple.png)

-## Singleton
+### Singleton

 It is possible to derive from `Instance<T>` to create a true singleton implementation that only allows one instance at a time.